kouheisatou/ieee_template/README.md

 ## Notes
 - The IEEEtran class and style files are specified in `main.tex`.
 - Please use `.bib` files for references.

+## GitHub Actions
+This repository can be configured to use GitHub Actions for continuous integration (CI) and automated PDF builds.
+By setting up a workflow (e.g., `.github/workflows/latex.yml`), you can automatically compile your LaTeX documents on every push or pull request.
+The generated PDF can be uploaded as an artifact or deployed to GitHub Pages for easy sharing and review.

+Typical workflow steps include:
+- Setting up the TeX Live environment
+- Installing required LaTeX packages
+- Compiling the `.tex` file using `latexmk` or `pdflatex`
+- Uploading the resulting PDF as a build artifact

+For more details, refer to the [GitHub Actions documentation](https://docs.github.com/en/actions) or add a sample workflow file to your repository.